sebranchett/cognito-tudelft/README.md

 ```

 ## Warning
 Cognito will now authenticate all users who can log in with a valid NetId.
 If you only want a specific group of people to access your application, then you need to implement authorization.
-You can do this directly in your app directly, or by using Cognito groups with suitable permissions.
+You can do this directly in your app, or by using Cognito groups with suitable permissions.

 ## Useful AWS links
 * [Getting started with AWS Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html)